kobehua2028/CS180-Group-Project/README.md

   - If you have an account, log in with your credentials.

 #### Navigate the Feed:
-  - Once logged in, you will be taken to the FeedFrame where you can interact with posts (like, dislike, comment, etc.).
+  - Once logged in, you will be taken to the FeedFrame where you can interact with posts (like, dislike, comment, hide posts, etc.).

 #### Manage Your Profile:
-  - From the OwnProfileFrame, you can edit your "About Me" section, view your friends, and delete your account.
+  - From the OwnProfileFrame, you can edit your "About Me" section, view your friends, hide and block users, and delete your account.

 #### Interact with Other Users:
   - Use the OtherProfileFrame to search for other users, add/remove friends, and manage your interactions with them.